FalaahArifKhan/data-cleaning-stability/README.md

 computation_mode: error_analysis
 sensitive_attributes_dct: {'SEX': '2', 'RAC1P': ['2', '3', '4', '5', '6', '7', '8', '9'], 'SEX & RAC1P': None}
 ```
-3. In `configs/dataset_config.py` add created wrapper for your dataset specifing kwarg arguments, test set fraction and config yaml path in `DATASET_CONFIG` dict.
+3. In `configs/dataset_config.py`, add a newly created wrapper for your dataset specifing kwarg arguments, test set fraction and config yaml path in the `DATASET_CONFIG` dict.

 ### Adding a new ML model

-1. To add new model add new model name to `MLModels` enum in `configs/constants.py`.
+1. To add a new model, add the model name to `MLModels` enum in `configs/constants.py`.
-2. Set up model instance and hyperparameters grid for tuning inside function `get_models_params_for_tuning` in `configs/models_config_for_tuning.py`.
+2. Set up a model instance and hyper-parameters grid for tuning inside the function `get_models_params_for_tuning` in `configs/models_config_for_tuning.py`.
 Model instance should inherit sklearn BaseEstimator from scikit-learn in order to support logic with tuning and fitting model ([link to documentation](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html)).

 ### Adding a new null imputer